 The project would be consistent with the existing land use designation for the site, and therefore would not generate vehicle trips beyond what is anticipated for the existing circulation network.
 The project would widen Alessandro Boulevard to two lanes while maintaining access for existing and planned bicycle lanes along Alessandro Boulevard.
-The project would also improve bicycle access by adding a southbound bike lane within the existing ROW and improvements of Lasselle Street.
-The project would also improve pedestrian access by construct sidewalks along project frontages.
+The project would also improve pedestrian access by constructing sidewalks along project roadway frontages.
 The project would not physically impact any bus stops located along Alessandro Boulevard.
 Therefore, the project would not conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities, and impacts would be less than significant.

 In September 2013, the Governor's Office signed SB 743 into law, starting a process that identified VMT as the most appropriate CEQA transportation metric.
 Effective July 1, 2020, the VMT guidelines became applicable statewide, and are documented in CEQA Guidelines Section 15064.3 Determining the Significance of Transportation Impacts.
 The City has adopted criteria for evaluating VMT impacts under CEQA including the preferred analysis methodology and thresholds of significance.
 The criteria are included in the City's Transportation Impact Analysis Preparation Guide for Vehicle Miles Traveled and Level of Service Assessment (June 2020).
 Per the City's guidelines, the first step in the process is to conduct a screening assessment to determine if a VMT analysis would be required.
-A Traffic Scoping Agreement was prepared for the project that included a VMT screening assessment (see Appendix M).
+A Traffic Scoping Agreement was prepared for the project that included a VMT screening assessment for both project parcels (Assessor's Parcel Numbers 484-030-026 and 484-030-013) (see Appendix L).
 The screening analysis compared several projected VMT metrics within the project's Traffic Analysis Zone (TAZ) to the jurisdictional average.
-Table 18 presents the results of the VMT screening analysis.
+Tables 18 and 19 present the results of the VMT screening analysis for both project parcels.